ipfs/ipfs-docs/docs/reference/diagnostic-tools.md

 Learn more about CID concepts, including components and versions in the [content addressing concepts guide](../concepts/content-addressing.md).
 :::

-## IPFS Gateway Checker

-IPFS [Gateway Checker]() provides status information for public IPFS gateways.
-This information is useful in deciding on which public gateway provider to use, or troubleshooting problems with your current public gateway provider.

 ## DAG builder visualiser

 [DAG builder visualiser](https://dag.ipfs.tech/) allows you to upload a CAR file and visualize it as a DAG.
 You can toggle parameters that determine how the DAG will be visualized, such as typ (Balanced, Trickle, Flat) and max amount of children.